-Thinking of catching the wildebeest migration in the Serengeti?
-Or perhaps sailing Galapagos or tackling the Inca Trail.
+Thinking of seeing the wildebeest migration in the Serengeti, sailing to the Galapagos Islands or tackling the Inca Trail?

-It’s no surprise that the Inca Trail is seriously popular, and, thankfully for those who want to gaze upon its greatness without the company of a million other people, trekking permits are limited to 500 per day.
+It’s no surprise that hiking the Inca Trail to Machu Picchu is seriously popular, and thankfully — for those who want to gaze upon its majesty without the company of a million other people — trekking permits are limited to five hundred per day.

-500 may sound like a lot but it’s not.
-Those permits cover around 200 guides and porters, as well as trekkers!
-So if you want to explore this Peruvian wonder, particularly during the May-September dry season, book now.
+That might sound like a lot, but it’s not.
+Those permits cover around 200 guides and porters, as well as trekkers.
+So, if you want to walk to this Peruvian wonder — particularly during the May-September dry season, you need to book ahead.

 Gorilla trekking in Rwanda and Uganda

 This is without doubt one of the world’s most amazing travel experiences, and one of the hardest to book!
 Visits to each of the habituated groups of mountain gorillas in Rwanda and Uganda is limited to one hour-long session per day, with a maximum of eight people.
-There are just seven or eight groups per country, so consequently, gaining a permit is something you need to do well in advance, particularly during the peak holiday months when demand always exceeds supply.
+There are just seven or eight groups per country, so trying to gain a prized permit is something you need to do well in advance — particularly during the peak holiday months when demand always exceeds supply.